ElectricToy/ld31/docs/Protect Your Family.md

 Maybe Android version
 Fix scaling problem
 Play LD games

-Humans shouldn't wander over other humans, or items if they can help it.

 Reduce the initial number of at-home items to make a more adaptive situation.